Causes of a Broken Foot

 A sudden accident or fall may cause the foot to fracture.
 This is also known as a broken foot, and often requires immediate medical attention.
 Common symptoms many people can experience with this condition include bruising, swelling, and it is often difficult, if not impossible, to walk.
 If the fracture is severe, a bone may protrude from the skin, and surgery may be necessary to replace and realign the affected bone.
 A diagnosis is often performed that can determine the severity of the break, and this is done by having an X-ray taken.
 The correct treatment can consist of wearing a boot that allows mobility, and frequently elevating the affected leg as often as possible.
 The average recovery time for a broken foot is approximately eight weeks, and normal activities can gradually resume once the healing process is completed.
 If you have broken your foot, and continue to have pain and swelling, it is suggested that you consult with a podiatrist who can help you to manage this condition.

 A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you need your feet checked, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Broken Foot Causes, Symptoms, and Treatment